NSDL shares down 21% in 6 months; should you 'Buy'? - BusinessToday

 From a technical perspective, Osho Krishan, Senior Analyst at Angel One, said, "NSDL has recovered from its lifetime lows, moving above its short-term EMA after a prolonged corrective phase.
 The emerging structure suggests early signs of a potential reversal.
 Immediate resistance is seen around Rs 970, followed by a stronger zone in the Rs 1,020–1,040 range.
 On the downside, support has moved higher to Rs 900–880, which is expected to provide stability against any near-term weakness."

 However, an expert advised caution.
 According to AR Ramachandran, a Sebi-registered research analyst at Tips2trades, "The stock is bearish on daily charts with strong resistance at Rs 947.
-A daily close below the support of Rs 925 could lead to a target of Rs 850 in the near term."
+A daily close below the support of Rs 925 could trigger a fall towards Rs 850 in the near term."

 As India's first depository, NSDL is considered a key beneficiary of the country’s ongoing financialisation trend, with sustained growth in demat accounts acting as a structural tailwind for the business.